algosup/2024-2025-project-4-web-fpga-team-5/documents/technical/technicalSpecifications.md

 #### Vite Installation

-You can follow these instruction on the [official website](https://vite.dev/guide/).
+You can follow these instructions on the [official website](https://vite.dev/guide/).

 In your project, you can install the vite CLI using: